adrian-datacamp/courses-hypothesis-testrepo/chapter3.md

 *** =instructions

-- We use t-test for this question.
+- We use the t-test for this question.
 - We use again the z-test to perform a two-tailed test.
 - We use again the z-test to perform a one-tailed test.
 - Nothing, the result is the same.